slatedocs/slate/source/includes/getting-started.md

 ```

 Great job, now you’ve set up the Foxtrot SDK singleton… give yourself a high five!
-From now on, when you call the FoxtrotSDK you’ll need to access the singleton by calling
+From now on, when you call the FoxtrotSDK you’ll need to access the singleton by calling:

 ```java
 FoxtrotSDK.getInstance().SOME_METHOD()